chachapranu/mew-agent/README.md

 [5 minutes later]
 Timer Alert: Here's a delicious coffee recipe for you: French Press Coffee...

+You: Check refrigerator temp in 1 min
+Mew: Got it!
+I'll check the fridge temperature for you in exactly one minute.

+[1 minute later]
+Timer Alert: Your fridge is set to 37°F (the freezer is at 0°F) and it's in Normal mode.

 You: Remind me to check the oven in 10 minutes
 Mew: Reminder set for 10 minutes: 'check the oven' at 14:30:15.
 ID: e5f6g7h8